Flooding (band): History

 In 2025 they toured with the band Cryogeyser in the spring.
 In the fall they toured with Slow Crush and Teethe.

 On July 11, 2025, they released their EP Object 1.
-Ahead of the EP they released "your silence is my favorite song" on May 6 2025. as a single.
-As well as "depictions of the female body".
+Ahead of the EP they released "your silence is my favorite song" as a single on May 6 2025 as well as "depictions of the female body".
 The EP was "endcap or a starting-off point for future things" from Rose's perspective.
-It was described as "leaning into a pop structure, without loosing their bite."
+It was described as "leaning into a pop structure, without losing their bite."
 Discussing the lyrics from the song "your silence is my favorite song" Rose said they are "like holding a mirror up to losers who think they run the world".
 The Aux Magazine said the new EP "builds on the emotional and sonic groundwork" of their first two albums.
 Regarding how performing live has changed their sound Brown said they realized if she wanted to enjoy performing and have fun they would need to stop writing "sad slow songs" and focus more on "faster and sassy songs".